 Requires a steady hand and patience

 Hand engraving is a traditional and artistic method, particularly suitable for wooden spoons.
-It lends a personal, rustic touch and allows for deep, textured designs.
-This method requires no electricity and is perfect for small craft projects or work outside the workshop.
+It adds a personal, rustic touch and allows for deep, textured designs.
+This method requires no electricity and is perfect for small craft projects or working outside the workshop.

 - Hand engraving tools